ZHassanQ/PS4-Guide/PKG-Installation.md

 # ⚙️ Installation

 Now that you checked the integrity and if the PKG file info matched with your System Version, and/or Update, and/or DLC.
+You will install it, and there are three ways to do that:

 ## Flash Drive